 Service members with Headquarters and Headquarters Squadron competed against each other in a field meet at Penny Lake field here, Nov.
 4.

-MARINE CORPS AIR STATION IWAKUNI, Japan -- The four departments inside H&HS; logistics, operations, headquarters and the Provost Marshal’s Office, faced off in several events to promote friendly competition and help build unit cohesion.
+The four departments inside H&HS; logistics, operations, headquarters and the Provost Marshal’s Office, faced off in several events to promote friendly competition and help build unit cohesion.

 “We can see a lot of good motivation, team camaraderie and esprit de corps being built,” said Lt.
 Col. Michael Coletta, H&HS commanding officer.